sergio-costas/lxcraft/README.md

 distutils-installed program, you must first manually remove it from the system with the 'uninstall-old.sh' script.

+Also, if it was installed locally in your $HOME folder, then you should delete any file or folder that contains 'lxcraft' that is located in your *$HOME/.local* folder.

 ## Installing LXCraft

 Just run at the source folder: